JosWrf/rule_mining_algs/README.md

-# Code Repository for Assocation Rule Mining Algorithms
+# Repository for Assocation Rule Mining Algorithms

-In this repository different association rule mining algorithms will be implemented and tested against different datasets from several fields simulating various use cases.
-In the first step a framework of the different algorithm implementations is built.
-(Maybe this framework will be embedded in a dash app if there's any time left.)
+Several algorithms for mining association rules have been implemented in this repository.

+NOTE: The algorithms are implemented in pure Python which makes them rather slow.

 ## Different Algorithms thus far

 - AIS
 - Apriori
 - FP-Growth
+- h-Clique (all-confidence pushed into Apriori-algorithm)
 - Quantitative Association Rules
 - AClose
 - Minimal Non-redundant rules